-Astoria is one of the best neighborhoods in Queens.
-Over the last few years, lots of young professional types and hipsters have discovered the neighborhood.
-But unlike what's happened in parts of Brooklyn, they're not really gentrifying the neighborhood, they're just increasing the demand for housing.
-Astoria has long been a favorite neighborhood of many families who have lived there for generations.
-If your commute is above Midtown, it's all good.
-If you have to trek to Lower Manhattan, it'll take awhile.
-Here are a few of the many positives about living in Astoria.
+Astoria is one of the best neighborhoods in Queens, home to a diverse community of middle-class residents.
+Over the last few years, many young professional types (and some hipsters) have discovered the neighborhood.
+But unlike what's happened in parts of Brooklyn, they're not really transforming the area completely.
+While they're increasing the demand for housing, there hasn't been a major inflow of new businesses, leaving room for the family-owned spots that have been there for a generation or two—which is one of the many reasons why Astoria is a great place to live.

 01 of 07